 How to date a non-drinker

 If you still drink alcohol, you may not have thought much about going out and not drinking.
 But you are more than likely to come across people who, for many reasons, have decided to go sober.
 And there is one situation where this may become a particularly awkward discussion: going on a date.
-We asked Club Soda co-founder Dru Jaeger to share his top tips on how to date a non-drinker.
+We asked Club Soda co-founder Dru Jaeger to share some top tips on how to date a non-drinker.

 First dates are nerve-wracking.
 A glass of wine, or something stronger, at the start of the evening, is so much a part of the experience of going on a date that you probably take it for granted.
 But if you’re the kind of person who instinctively orders a bottle of wine to share, and your date is a non-drinker for whatever reason, first date awkwardness can quickly reach epic levels.
 After all, who wants to hear someone they fancy say the words, “Actually, there’s something I need to tell you…”?

-Through Club Soda, the Mindful Drinking Movement™, I’ve recently heard some real dating horror stories from people who don’t drink.
+Through Club Soda, I’ve recently heard some real dating horror stories from people who don’t drink.
 Sometimes their experience has been awkward because they didn’t want to have a big conversation about their drinking with someone they’d just met.
 Other times, they were basically bullied into having a drink because their date felt so uncomfortable about their glass being empty.
 I shouldn’t need to tell you that these dates did not end well.